William U. Saunders

-William U. Saunders represented Gadsden County, Florida, in the Florida Legislature during the Reconstruction era.
+William U. Saunders (1835 - September 1, 1883) was a barber, soldier, politician, and lawyer who represented Gadsden County, Florida, in the Florida Legislature during the Reconstruction era.

+He was born in Baltimore, Maryland.
+He served in the United States Colored Infantry from 1863-1866.

 He was a delegate from Gadsden County to the 1868 Constitutional Convention of Florida despite having been in the county only a few days in his life, according to one account.
 He had been a barber in Illinois or Maryland.
 He was described as an eloquent speaker.
 In 1948 he was described as a Northern Radical Republican.

 He traveled the state rallying Black voters.

 Historian T. D. Allman wrote that racist revisionists tried to recast him as mulatto to deny his being a black man.

+An African American, he served in the United States Colored Infantry from 1863-1866.
+Canter Brown Jr. documented him as "mulatto".
+He represented Gadsden County at the 1868 Florida Constitutional Convention.
+He described as a "fluent speaker."